bhisaac/5eFP/5eFP-SRD.md

 While at HQ, you can spend Coin to purchase background, species, class, or other upgrades for your character.
 You can only purchase an upgrade once unless otherwise indicated in its description.
 An upgrade detail with three dots means its details are provided in the feature's description.
 If an upgrade grants a game feature your character already has, the upgraded version replaces it.

-The following are default upgrades.
+See Appendix UP-A for 5eFP-SRD default upgrades.
 Your setting handbook may provide additional options.

-### Background Upgrades

-See [Appendix UP-B](https://github.com/bhisaac/5eFP/blob/main/5eFP-SRD.md#appendix-up-b-background-upgrades) for background upgrades.

-### Class Upgrades

-See [Appendix UP-C](https://github.com/bhisaac/5eFP/blob/main/5eFP-SRD.md#appendix-up-c-class-upgrades) for class upgrades.

-### Inspiration Upgrades

-See [Appendix UP-I](https://github.com/bhisaac/5eFP/blob/main/5eFP-SRD.md#appendix-up-i-inspiration-upgrades) for inspiration upgrades.

-### Species Upgrades

-See [Appendix UP-S](https://github.com/bhisaac/5eFP/blob/main/5eFP-SRD.md#appendix-up-s-species-upgrades) for species upgrades.

 # Alignment